-1. Delete 4.1.3 (10) in its entirety and substitute in its place the following:

-(10) "Size, location, and piping arrangement of fire department connections as approved by the local Fire Chief having jurisdiction as set forth in 501.5 of the International Fire Code, as adopted by Chapter 120-3-3 of the Rules and Regulations of the Safety Fire Commissioner."
+- 1. Delete 4.1.3 (10) in its entirety and substitute in its place the following: - (10) "Size, location, and piping arrangement of fire department connections as approved by the local Fire Chief having jurisdiction as set forth in 501.5 of the International Fire Code, as adopted by Chapter 120-3-3 of the Rules and Regulations of the Safety Fire Commissioner." - (b) Modifications to Chapter 13:

-1. Delete Section 13.1 in its entirety and substitute in its place the following: "13.1\ Private Service Mains.

-13.1.1 No pipe smaller than a nominal 8 inches (203 mm) in diameter shall be used to supply more than one hydrant or one hydrant on dead end mains over 500 feet (152 m).

-13.1.2 No pipe smaller than a nominal 8 inches (203 mm) in diameter shall be used to supply one hydrant and automatic extinguishing systems.

-13.1.3 No pipe smaller than a nominal 8 inches (203 mm) in diameter shall be used to supply more than one hydrant and automatic extinguishing systems on looped mains over 1,000 feet (305 m).
+- 1. Delete Section 13.1 in its entirety and substitute in its place the following: "13.1\ Private Service Mains. - 13.1.1 No pipe smaller than a nominal 8 inches (203 mm) in diameter shall be used to supply more than one hydrant or one hydrant on dead end mains over 500 feet (152 m). - 13.1.2 No pipe smaller than a nominal 8 inches (203 mm) in diameter shall be used to supply one hydrant and automatic extinguishing systems. - 13.1.3 No pipe smaller than a nominal 8 inches (203 mm) in diameter shall be used to supply more than one hydrant and automatic extinguishing systems on looped mains over 1,000 feet (305 m)." - 2.
+Add the following in Annex A, A13.1: - A.13.1 "Pipe sizing should be based upon good engineering practices based on the projected water demand, firefighting capabilities and water supply characteristics.

-13.1.4 Pipe sizes other than those specified in Subparagraphs 13.1.1 through 13.1.3 may be acceptable in new or existing installations with the written approval of the Fire Chief of the fire department having fire suppression jurisdiction."

-2. Add the following in Annex A, A13.1:

-A.13.1 "Pipe sizing should be based upon good engineering practices based on the projected water demand, firefighting capabilities and water supply characteristics.
 Pipe sizes other than those specified in 13.1 may be acceptable in new or existing installations with the written approval of the authority having jurisdiction."

-(23) NFPA 25, 202317 Edition, -Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems
+(23) NFPA 25, 2017 Edition, Standard for the Inspection, Testing, and Maintenance of Water- Based Fire Protection Systems

-4.3.1.2 "On non-compliant or impaired systems, a copy of the inspection report shall be forwarded to the authority having jurisdiction by the owner and/or the occupant."

-2. Delete $4.3.3^{}$ in its entirety and substitute in its place the following:

-4.3.3 "\Records shall be maintained by the property owner for a period of at least three years."

-3. Delete Section 4.3.5 and replace with the following:

-4.3.5 "Subsequent records shall be retained for a period of 3 years after the next inspection of that type required by the standard."
+- 1. Add a new Subsection 4.3.1.2 to read as follows: - 4.3.1.2 "On non-compliant or impaired systems, a copy of the inspection report shall be forwarded to the authority having jurisdiction by the owner and/or the occupant." - 2.
+Delete 4.3.3\ in its entirety and substitute in its place the following: - 4.3.3 "\Records shall be maintained by the property owner for a period of at least three years." - 3.
+Delete Section 4.3.5 and replace with the following: - 4.3.5 "Subsequent records shall be retained for a period of 3 years after the next inspection of that type required by the standard." - 4.
+Add a new subsection 4.3.6 to read as follows: